Step 1: Choose your credit card style.

 Before you can pick out the specific card you want, you'll need to know where you stand credit-wise.
 Make sure your credit score is up-to-date on Credit Karma.
 (The site will automatically update once a week for you when you log in or whenever you receive a credit monitoring alert.)
-Then, head over to the Credit Cards tab.
-You'll automatically be directed to the cards recommended for your credit score.
+Then check out the cards recommended for your credit score range.

-If you want even more guidance on which card to choose, look at your Approval Odds for a particular card, which are based on the average credit score approved for each card.
-When you select a single credit card, you'll see a badge to the left that will show you your odds of being approved for the card.
-Focus on cards for which you have a "good" or "excellent" chance of being approved.
-For more details on credit scores approved for a particular card, view the "Credit Score Approval Data" to the right of each card.
+If you want even more guidance on which card to choose, look at your approval odds for a particular card, which are based on the average credit score approved for each card.
+Better odds won't guarantee that you'll attain a card, but they can help your search.
+For more details on credit scores approved for a particular card, view the additional data available on each card.

 Step 3: Do the research.